Upstream collection: Operational details

 In a Foreign Intelligence Surveillance Court (FISC) order from October 3, 2011, it was said that the Upstream collection accounts for approximately 9% of the total number of 250 million Internet communications which NSA collects under the authority of section 702 FAA every year.
 During the first half of 2011, NSA acquired some 13.25 million Internet communications through Upstream collection.
 Although this is a relatively small amount, the order says Upstream collection is significant because it contains certain types of valuable foreign intelligence information, it still involves the collection of millions of Internet communications each year, and it is impossible for NSA to exclude domestic communications being collected due to technical difficulties.

 Legal claims

 On March 10, 2015, the American Civil Liberties Union sued the United States Department of Justice and the National Security Agency (NSA) against the NSA massive online surveillance, claiming that "the surveillance exceeds the scope of the authority that Congress provided in the FISA Amendments Act of 2008 (“FAA”) and violates the First and Fourth Amendments."
 The lawsuit was not heard, like other previous analogue complaints, and the first debate was postponed to October due to lack of standing.
-The decision was appealed by the Wikimedia Foundation who leaded other eight organizations.
+The decision was appealed by the Wikimedia Foundation who led other eight organizations.

-As of February 14, 2020, the legal case wasn't yet concluded.
+This case was dismissed on February 21, 2023.